Well Done Abba: Critical reception

 The film received favourable reviews from top critics in India.
-It received 6.5/10 at ReviewGang.
-Anupama Chopra of NDTV writes "The end result is that Well Done Abba is heart-felt and intermittently funny", while Nikhat Khazmi of the Times of India writes "The film is a sheer delight, with the events unfolding in a breezy, comic vein which keeps the ribs relentlessly tickling".
+Anupama Chopra of NDTV writes, "The end result is that Well Done Abba is heart-felt and intermittently funny."
+Nikhat Khazmi of the Times of India writes "The film is a sheer delight, with the events unfolding in a breezy, comic vein which keeps the ribs relentlessly tickling".
 Vinayak Chakravorty of Mail Today gave it three stars.